 There will be a prize draw conducted by HOY/SLT in HOY assemblies in the last week of every half term with the top three automatically given an Amazon voucher.
 The next group of pupils whose names are pulled out will receive a choice of branded Trinity items.
-At the end of the year in the Trinity term - a selection of pupils in each year group who have the most golden tickets will be selected to go to on a rewards trip.
+At the end of the year in the Trinity term - a selection of pupils in each year group who have the most golden tickets will be selected to go to on a rewards trip; attendance and punctuality to school will also be taken into consideration when finalising the arrangements for the end of year rewards trip.

 Regular reward assemblies will take place.
 The aim is to celebrate the achievements of our pupils and share their good work from all subjects.
-This assembly will include, but is not exclusive to, the distribution of Golden Ticket prizes and celebrating a range of achievements.
+This assembly will include but is not exclusive to, the distribution of Golden Ticket prizes and celebrating a range of achievements.

 Every term we will also award pupils who have 100% attendance with a certificate of achievement in the end of term Celebration assemblies in each respective year group.
-These assemblies will also include, but are not exclusive to, Heads of Department awards, HOY awards, the Trinity Charcter Award in our continued commitment to striving for racial equality and diversity for all pupils.
+These assemblies will also include, but are not exclusive to, Heads of Department awards, HOY awards, the Trinity Character Award in our continued commitment to striving for racial equality and diversity for all pupils.
 The most prestigious award a Trinitarian can be awarded is the Headteacher's Award.